 Cost of Materials and Important Nuances on Pre-Cut vs. Custom-Fabricated Metal Panels

-Standing seam metal panels and trim will cost between $3.50 and $5.50 per sq. ft. for custom or made-to-order (custom fabricated) metal panels, depending on your order size, location, and supplier relationship.
+Standing seam metal panels and trim will cost between $3.50 and $5.50 per sq. ft. for made-to-order (custom fabricated) metal panels, depending on the overall order size, location, and supplier relationship.

 In terms of metal quality and thickness a 26 or 24 gauge Galvalume steel would be a better and a longer lasting option compared to G-90 galvanized steel, especially near the ocean.